when is not a good time to visit New Orleans?

 We loved the rowdy dance party over in the Marigny that damaged more than a few cars by the end of the evening, yet still cite the poignant memorial service over at Voodoo Authentica as our favorite memory from the trip.
 Where else but in New Orleans can you so effortlessly touch down on, and be welcomed into, a world that you never thought you’d cross paths with?

 October also plays host to the increasingly-popular Voodoo Music + Arts Experience and the annual New Orleans Witches Ball!
 Set of Drifters tip: NOLA residents go all out with their Halloween displays.
-Make sure to spend one of your evenings simply walking the Quarter to photograph their inventive hauntings.
+Make sure to spend one of your evenings simply walking the Quarter into the Marigny and Bywater neighborhoods just to photograph their inventive hauntings.

 DO visit around the holidays.
 Just as in the weeks leading up to Halloween, New Orleans explodes in decorative finery during late November all the way through New Years.
 We think Christmastime in New Orleans is just as charming as it is in New York, and with such superb shopping found throughout the Quarter (see “goodies”), you may just end up impressing your friends and family with unique finds they can’t get anywhere else!